SkepticMystic/breadcrumbs/README-beta.md

 ##### Trail View

 The Trail View shows all paths going _up_ from the current note.
 It can show the paths in a _grid_ or a _path_ list, but the underlying data is the same.
 The following other options can also be configured:

 -   Whether to show _all_ paths, or just the _shortest_ path.
 -   A maximum _depth_ of the paths.
+If the paths go longer than the max depth, slice them off.

 ##### Previous/Next View